Blaizzy/mlx-embeddings/docs/Manpage.md

 simplifies but also limits.
 This two-argument command makes no assumptions, so taps can be cloned from places other than GitHub and using protocols other than HTTPS, e.g. SSH, git, HTTP, FTP(S), rsync.

-`--[no-]force-auto-update`

-: Auto-update tap even if it is not hosted on GitHub.
-By default, only taps hosted on GitHub are auto-updated (for performance reasons).

 `--custom-remote`